Brother Profile KH552 for Paige, July 2026

 I hope you, a reader of this blog, will be soon a proud owner of this machine!!

-Brother Profile KH552 refurbished in Mach 2023
+Brother Profile KH552 refurbished in March 2023

-Brother Profile 552 knitting machine is an 8-push button knitting machine.
-It is probably the first 8-push button machine and it appeared on the market around 1964.
+Brother Profile 552 knitting machine is an 8-push-button knitting machine.
+It is probably the first 8-push-button machine, and it appeared on the market around 1964.
 The pattern center includes eight needle selection buttons, a reverse lever, a slide dial, and a set lever.

-This is my fifth 8-pushbutton knitting machine refurbished and prepared for other knitters and I am completely falling in love with these machines!!
+This is my fifth 8-push-button knitting machine refurbished and prepared for other knitters, and I am completely falling in love with these machines!!

-The role of the set lever is to bring the needles forward: you push the corresponding buttons and then rotate the set lever with a special wrench and the needles move forward.
+The role of the set lever is to bring the needles forward: you push the corresponding buttons and then rotate the set lever with a special wrench, and the needles move forward.

-The role of the reverse lever is that: for example, you want to select needles 2 through 8.
-So, you simply push button #1, turn the reverse lever to B and rotate the set lever: all but needles in position 1 will be brought forward.
+The role of the reverse lever is that, for example, you want to select needles 2 through 8.
+So, you simply push button #1, turn the reverse lever to B, and rotate the set lever: all but needles in position 1 will be brought forward.

 The role of the slide dial is to shift the needle selection.
 For example, a pattern requires the selection of needles 1 and 5, then 2 and 6, then 3 and 8.
 Instead of pushing and unpushing the corresponding buttons, you simply push buttons 1 and 5 and then simply move the slide dial to the corresponding number of places.
 If you move the dial only once, needles 2 and 6 will be selected even though buttons 1 and 5 are still pushed in.
 If you move the slide dial two places, then (even though the buttons 1 and 5 are pushed in) needles in positions 3 and 7 will be moved forward.